-Java is referred to as a statically typed programming language which we can use for general purposes.
+Java is referred to as a statically typed programming language that we can use for general purposes.
 When it comes to Python vs Java, the latter is object-oriented and concurrent as a programming language.
-At the time when java was designed, it was created as a language which would work on all the platforms without any discrepancies along with the assistance of Java Virtual Machine (JVM).
+At the time when java was designed, it was created as a language that would work on all the platforms without any discrepancies along with the assistance of Java Virtual Machine (JVM).

 Differences Between Python vs Java